fabioperrella/good-practices-upgrading-ruby-version/intro/slide01.md

 !SLIDE center

+# What about Rails??

+## Rails has a release frequency slower than Ruby

+## I will not talk about upgrading Rails in this talk (maybe next year!)

+!SLIDE center

+# Upgrading Ruby

-# Imagine a perfect world when you upgrade the Ruby version and all the tests pass!
+## Imagine a perfect world when you upgrade the Ruby version and all the tests pass!

 !SLIDE center red big